Epik-Whale463/CausalFunnel/README.md

 - **Analytics Dashboard**: Detailed performance insights and trends
 - **Offline Support**: PWA capabilities for offline quiz taking
 - **Custom Branding**: White-label solution for organizations

-## 🤝 Contributing

-This project demonstrates modern React development practices and is open for contributions.
-Areas for improvement include:
-- Additional language support for internationalization
-- Enhanced analytics and reporting features
-- Integration with learning management systems
-- Advanced accessibility features

----

 **Built with ❤️ by Rama Charan** | **Deployed on Vercel** | **Powered by Next.js**